Ante Erceg: Debrecen

 On 25 May 2022, Erceg signed a one-year contract with Hungarian Nemzeti Bajnokság I club Debreceni VSC, with an option for one further year.
 His contract was terminated by mutual consent after two months at the club, on 21 July.
 He had not made his debut for the club at that point.

 Istra 1961

 Erceg joined Croatian Football League club Istra 1961 on 1 August 2022, signing a one-year deal.
 He made his debut for the club on 6 August against his former club Osijek, replacing Advan Kadušić in the 66th minute in a late 1–0 win.
 On 26 August, Erceg scored his first goals for Istra, a brace, after coming on as a 66th-minute substitute for Monsef Bakrar to secure a late 2–0 away victory against Gorica at Stadion Radnik.
 He would also score in three consecutive games in September 2022, against Lokomotiva, Slaven and his former side Hajduk to bring his league goal tally to five in six appearances.
+He finished his first season at the club with 12 goals in 22 appearances.

+Fortuna Sittard

+On 28 May 2024, Erceg signed a two-year contract with Fortuna Sittard in the Netherlands.

+HNK Gorica

+On 2 January 2025, Erceg joined Croatian club HNK Gorica, on a contract until the summer of 2027.